 Genoise sponge is made from four simple ingredients: eggs, sugar, flour and butter.
 But it’s less about the ingredients and more about the technique that will give you success.

 Unlike a Butter Cake or Vanilla Cake, a genoise sponge has no chemical leaveners like baking powder or baking soda.
 Instead, it gets its airy texture from whisking the eggs until they’re light and fluffy.
+We use a similar technique in my Chocolate Cake Roll recipe.

 My first attempt at a sponge was basically inedible.
 I was so scared of knocking the air out of my eggs, that I didn’t mix it properly, so it was full of flour pockets and clumps of butter.